zooldk/cv/CV_SteffenLarsen.md

 Growr.com
 : *Board member and owner*
   __2016-????__
   Board member and partner at growr.com.
 A new e-commerce site for B2B - selling and buying organic food and brewages.
-Will launch late 2016.
+Will launch mid 2017.

 ### Education {#experience}